clusterpedia-io/website/content/en/docs/usage/search/multi-cluster.md

 By reusing this field, the total number of resources can be returned in a Kubernetes OpenAPI-compatible manner:

 **`offset + len(list.items) + list.metadata.remainingItemCount`**
+> **When offset is too large, `remainingItemCount` may be negative, ensuring that the total number of resources can always be calculated.**

 {{< tabs >}}

 {{% tab name="URL" %}}